The right gestures to prolong the life of your endoscope

 High-temperature industrial environments demand endoscopes capable of withstanding extreme conditions.
 Materials such as stainless steel, Hastelloy and Arcap are essential to guarantee durability and performance.
 Air- and water-cooling systems, combined with a triple-envelope sheath, ensure effective protection against heat and corrosion.

-5 things to know about high temperature inspection
+5 things you need to know about inspections in high-temperature environments

-Fixed or portable endoscope: which one suits your needs?
+Fixed or portable endoscope: which is right for you?

-Fixed or portable endoscope: how to make the right choice?
-This article will help you identify the equipment best suited to your industrial inspections.
+Fixed or Portable endoscope: how to make the right choice?
+This article helps you identify the equipment best suited to your industrial inspections.

-Thermal power plants, powered by a variety of sources, require continuous monitoring to ensure their efficiency.
-High-temperature inspections are critical to prevent breakdowns and optimize safety.
-CESYCO endoscopy solutions can diagnose and monitor the condition of equipment without interrupting production, thereby reducing costs.
+Thermal power plants, powered by various sources, require continuous monitoring to ensure efficiency.
+High-temperature inspections are critical to prevent failures and optimize safety.
+CESYCO’s endoscopy solutions make it possible to diagnose and monitor equipment condition without interrupting production, thereby reducing costs.

 Hot repairs in industrial furnaces: the essential tools